awerkamp/awerkamp/README.md

 You can see the details of my master's program here: https://msd.utah.edu

-I am currently interviewing for a full-time position in Software Development starting January
+I am currently interviewing for full-time positions in Software Development starting January 2022.

 I have experience in the following technologies:
 Java, Javascript, C++, Python, Github, Git, MySql